-The text of the second edition of this publication had been completed prior to the COVID-19 outbreak.
-This special insert maps myriad challenges posed by the outbreak in relation to the integrated health, trade and IP policy frameworks set out in this study.
+The text of the second edition of the WHO-WIPO-WTO Study on Access to Medical Technologies and Innovation had been completed prior to the COVID-19 outbreak.
+This special insert maps myriad challenges posed by the outbreak in relation to the integrated health, trade and IP policy frameworks set out in the study.
 It provides cross-references to the relevant sections of the main text.